enthusiasticgeek/Gstreamer_Android_Tutorials/README.md

 One can check error from the project's parent directory using the tool *gradlew* especially for ndk build files.

     ./gradlew  tasks app:ndkLibsToJar app:ndkBuild --stacktrace

+Android Studio caching mechanism is weird.
+I have tried to always perform "sync" wherever recommended after running the above command.
+I have also ended up "File > Synchronize" and "File > Invalidate Caches/ Restart" depending on the version of Android Studio.